testdrive-profiling-master/profiles/Common/doc/docgen/src/Pragraph_expression.md

 ### Cross-reference in title

 In the case of titles, cross-references can be expressed in four ways depending on the presence or absence of a prefix, as shown below.
 * >1.
-Reference to general sentences (expressed without a separate prefix) ** >: @<b>@<color:FF0000>target@</color>@</b>
+Reference to general sentences (expressed without a additional prefix) ** >: @<b>@<color:FF0000>target@</color>@</b>
 * >2.
 Page number reference
 ** >: @<b>@<color:0000FF>&@</color>@<color:FF0000>target@</color>@</b>